pubnub/chat-engine/guide/concepts/pubnub/usage.md

 'presence.heartbeat': 2 // calls hereNow twice
 ```

-### 1 Subscribe

 Subscribes to global channel

 ```
 'subscribe.heartbeat': 1
 ```

-# Two users invite each other into private channels and call search twice.
+## Two users invite each other into private channels and call search twice.
 They each send two messages in private chat.

 Two users each bootstrap their own client